wespark25/charter/README.md

 The math/logic for determining the point value of each transaction is in the calculatePoints method in Transaction.java.

-The RestController provides only one method because there are no user input and only index.html is needed.
+The RestController provides only one method because there is no user input and only index.html is needed.

 For an example of a more robust use of SpringBoot architecture and CRUD, check out my Library project: https://github.com/wespark25/library